Skip to main content

 Tariffs and limits

-The tariffs for payouts are fixed in your agreement with the Bank.
+The tariffs for payouts are fixed in your agreement with Bank 131.
 You can discuss them with your manager.
 The limits vary depending on the payout method.